Czech Airlines: Frequent-flyer program

+The OK Plus frequent flyer programme gave passengers "OK Plus Miles" for flights with Czech Airlines, SkyTeam member airlines, other partner airlines or non-airline partners.
+OK Plus membership cards were available with the following tier levels: OK Plus membership, OK Plus Silver, OK Plus Gold, and OK Plus Platinum.
+The higher the card level, the greater the number of benefits passengers receive.
+CSA terminated its OK Plus program in October 2024, without implementing a replacement scheme.

 Destinations

+Scheduled flights

-As of February 2021, Czech Airlines serves four scheduled year-round and seasonal destinations including their home base at Václav Havel Airport Prague.
-This figure is down from 33 routes in summer 2019.
-Flights are operated mainly in Europe, with Beirut being the sole remaining Middle Eastern destination.
-Via its codeshare partners, ČSA offers more than 110 destinations and 45 countries from Prague.
+As of February 2021, Czech Airlines served four scheduled year-round and seasonal destinations including their home base at Václav Havel Airport Prague.
+This figure was down from 33 routes in summer 2019.
+Flights were operated mainly in Europe, with Beirut being the sole remaining Middle Eastern destination. ČSA offered more than 110 destinations and 45 countries from Prague, but none of the long-haul service via its codeshare partners.

+As of October 2024, routes to Paris and Madrid are operated by Smartwings under the Czech Airlines brand using two Airbus A320 aircraft in Czech Airlines livery.